Ferns & Focus

 Ficus maclellandii

 The Alii Fig, also known as the Banana-Leaf Fig, is a graceful indoor tree characterized by its slender, tapering foliage that mimics a willow tree.
-Originating from Southeast Asia, this Ficus species is particularly prized for its durability and resistance to the leaf drop that often plagues its cousins.
-Its elegant form and long, pendulous leaves make it a popular choice for interior designers seeking a sophisticated architectural element that adds height and texture to indoor spaces.
+Originating from Southeast Asia, this Ficus species is particularly grown for its durability and resistance to the leaf drop that often plagues its cousins.
+Give it bright, indirect light, moderate humidity, and a planter that lets excess water drain freely.

 Light